Never underestimate the power of a lick of paint! Rejuvenate the look of wooden items with your trusty paintbrush and a pot of good quality paint.

 Finally ,there’s the Bahco 665 Carvide Edged H/Duty Paint Scraper – perfect for scraping paint from wood, concrete and metal.
 Full marks to the tough blade – made to last.

 We suggest you evaluate the size of the job you have to do, and think about what you are most comfortable handling – chemicals, a manual tool or a heat tool.
+Which option is the best paint stripper for wood is not always the same for everyone!

 Don’t forget you can use a combination of two or even three to get the job done.